Mirrorigin/Cross-Lingual-LLM/README.md

 ## Notice

-This is for Large Language Models course final project.
+This is for Spring 2025 Large Language Models course final project.